MartinezAgullo/GenAI_3_VoiceAssistant/README.md

 # Voice Assistant
  Voice Assistant with Open AI's GPT-3 and IBM Watson embedebale AI.

-  - GPT-3: Enables the assistant to undertand and respond to user input
+  - GPT-3: Enables the assistant to undertand and respond to user input: Using "gpt-3.5-turbo"
   - Watson AI
     - Watosn Speech To Text (STT): Allowsthe  assistant to hear to user's response.
     - Watson Text To Speech (TTS): Allows the assistant to read the answers back to the user.

 ## Composition